Assisted Human Reproduction Act

 (a) the conditions for entry described in subsection 47(1) exist in relation to a dwelling-house,

-(b) entry to the dwelling-house is necessary for a purpose related to verifying compliance or preventing non-compliance with any of sections 8, 10 and 12, and
+(b) entry to the dwelling-house is necessary for any purpose relating to the administration or enforcement of this Act, and

 (c) entry to the dwelling-house has been refused or there are reasonable grounds for believing that entry will be refused,